xhr66668888/520-Final-Project/README.md

 # UW vs OSU Running Back Challenge

-This is my EE/CSE 520 final project built with Enviro + Elma.
+This is my EE 520 final project built with Enviro + Elma.

 The simulation is a small football game:
 - You control one UW running back.